[Editor’s note: This story was previously published in December 2018. It has since been updated and republished.]

 If there was one investment that took the financial markets by storm in 2018, it was marijuana stocks.
-The group, headlined by Canopy Growth (NYSE:CGC), Tilray (NASDAQ:TLRY), Aurora (NYSE:ACB), and Cronos (NASDAQ:CRON), wasn’t well known to investors at the beginning of the year.
-But, by October, these stocks were flying high, with many of them more them doubling between July and October.
+The group, headlined by Canopy Growth (NYSE:CGC), Tilray (NASDAQ:TLRY), Aurora (NYSE:ACB) and Cronos (NASDAQ:CRON), wasn’t well known to investors at the beginning of last year.
+But, by October, these stocks were flying high, with many of them more than doubling between July and October.

 What sparked the cannabis craze of 2018?
 Well, a number factors shed mainstream light on the long-dormant, niche industry.
 First, everyone started getting excited in 2018 about the nationwide legalization of cannabis in Canada in October.
 This was arguably the industry’s biggest catalyst ever, and as pot stocks started listing on U.S. exchanges, investors started bidding those stocks up.

 Alongside this hype, there was a significant amount of volatility.
 Thus, just as 2018 was the year of the cannabis craze, it was also the year of marijuana stock volatility.
-After more than doubling between July and October, pot stocks have since broadly dropped into bear market territory, with Canopy, Tilray, and Aurora all 45% or more off all time highs.
+After more than doubling between July and October, pot stocks have since broadly dropped into bear market territory, with Canopy, Tilray and Aurora all 35% or more off all-time highs.

 I expect 2019 to be different for marijuana stocks.
 The cannabis craze isn’t over.
 These stocks will do well in 2019 and thereafter.
-But, there should be significantly less volatility, thus making pot stocks more attractive investments in 2019.
+But, there should be significantly less volatility, thus making pot stocks more attractive investments for the rest of 2019.

 Why do I think this?
 There are four major reasons:

 The big marijuana stock bubble has already popped.
 The cannabis craze swept through markets in mid-2018 after Constellation Brands poured $4 billion into Canopy Growth.
 That pushed pot stocks mainstream, and everyone and their best friend bought in.